4km3/hms/docs/day2/microservices/slides/EvolutionaryArchitecture.md

 ### Principles

+---

 #### Last Responsible Moment

-We wait for the last responsible moment before making decisions.
+In an evolutionary architecture, we wait for the last responsible moment to make decisions.
-Deciding when that moment occurs can be hard.
+The benefit of delaying a decision is the additional information available to make the decision.

+---

 #### Bring the Pain Forward

-Doing things in a project that may cause pain earlier and more often will more rapidly identify the issues causing this and will encourage automation to remove the pain.
+When something on a project has the potential to cause pain, force yourself to do it more often and earlier, which in turn encourages you to automate the pain away and identify issues early

+---

 #### Fitness Functions

-An architectural fitness function specifies important characteristics of a system.
+We distinguish between emergent and evolutionary architecture, and this distinction is an important one.
+In evolutionary architecture a fitness function specifies what our target architecture looks like.
 Examples include levels of uptime, throughput, availability and security needed.

 ---

-### The city metaphor
+### Change the metaphor

+* I think the architect metaphor is evil.
+The idea of someone who draws up detailed plans for others to interpret, and expects this to be carried out.

-* The town planner does his best to anticipate these changes, but accepts that trying to exert direct control over all aspects of what happens is futile.
+The town planner does his best to anticipate these changes, but accepts that trying to exert direct control over all aspects of what happens is futile.
 * More than one person has likened a city to a living creature.
 * The city changes over time.
 It shifts and evolves as its occupants use it in different ways, or as external forces shape it.

+---

+### Lesson learned

+* Evolutionary architecture is hard.
+* Start small, deploy in production fast.
+* Try the simplest thing that work.
+* You Ain't Gonna Need It.

+---

+* Use an hypothesis driven development.
+Small experiments tested against reality.
+* The architect MUST program.
+* The change is your friend, don't fight against it, embrace it.
+* Test frequently your fitness function, realize what are your system fragilities.
+* It's impossible predict the future, seriously.

 ---